rtts/debian/README.md

 use your computer.
 This repository contains the exact configuration of all my workstations, gaming computers, laptops and even a couple of VPSes.
-Of course, your situation will differ, but I believe the installation instructions and playbooks contained herein will be a great starting point for anyone who wants to enjoy using their computer to its maximum potential.
+Of course, your situation will differ, but I believe the installation instructions and Ansible roles contained herein will be a great starting point for anyone who wants to enjoy using their computer to its maximum potential.